chnm/thatcamp-org/wp-content/plugins/broken-link-checker/readme.txt

 1. Reactivate the plugin.
 Your settings will be retained from the previous version.

 == Changelog ==

+= 1.8.1 =
+* Updated the Polish and Simplified Chinese translations.
+* Updated the German translation.
+* Added translation strings for two modules that were missing them.
+* Replaced a number of icons with GPL-compatible alternatives from Font Awesome.
+* Removed some unused images.

 = 1.8 =
 * Added an option to only show the dashboard widget for users with the Administrator role, or to disable it completely.